Andrew K. Frank

 Dr. Andrew Frank is an ethnohistorian who specializes on the history of the Florida Seminoles and the Native South.
 His research has been supported by grants and fellowships from institutions that include the American Philosophical Society, American Historical Association, Newberry Library, and Huntington Library.

-Dr. Frank is currently finishing a book-length manuscript on the history of the Florida Seminoles tentatively entitled Those Who Camp at a Distance: The Seminoles and Indians of Florida.
+Dr. Frank is currently writing a book-length manuscript on the history of the Florida Seminoles tentatively entitled Those Who Camp at a Distance: The Seminoles and Indians of Florida.

 He has published more than two dozen book chapters and journal articles.
-Recent and forthcoming articles and books chapters include: “Red, Black, and Seminole: Community Convergence on the Florida Borderlands, 1780-1840,” in A. Glenn Crothers and Andrew K. Frank Borderland Narratives: Exploring North America's Contested Spaces, 1500-1850 (tentative title), (Forthcoming December 2017); “Creating a Seminole Enemy: Ethnic and Racial Diversity in the Conquest of Florida,” Florida International University Law Review 9 (2014): 277-293; “Preserving the Path of Peace: White Plumes and Diplomacy during the Frontier Panic of 1849-1850,” Journal of Florida Studies 1 (2013) <http://www.journaloffloridastudies.org/ 0102pathofpeace.html>; “Authenticity for Sale: The Everglades, Seminole Indians, and the Construction of a Pay-Per-View Culture,” in Karen L. Cox, ed., Destination Dixie: Tourism and Southern History (2012); “The Return of the Native: Innovative Traditions in the Southeast,” in The Old South’s Modern Worlds: Slavery, Region, and Nation in the Age of Progress, edited by L. Diane Barnes, Brian Schoen, and Frank Towers (2011).
+Recent articles and books chapters include: “Red, Black, and Seminole: Community Convergence on the Florida Borderlands, 1780-1840,” in A. Glenn Crothers and Andrew K. Frank, eds., Borderland Narratives: Exploring North America's Contested Spaces, 1500-1850 (2017); “Creating a Seminole Enemy: Ethnic and Racial Diversity in the Conquest of Florida,” Florida International University Law Review 9 (2014): 277-293; “Preserving the Path of Peace: White Plumes and Diplomacy during the Frontier Panic of 1849-1850,” Journal of Florida Studies 1 (2013) <http://www.journaloffloridastudies.org/ 0102pathofpeace.html>; “Authenticity for Sale: The Everglades, Seminole Indians, and the Construction of a Pay-Per-View Culture,” in Karen L. Cox, ed., Destination Dixie: Tourism and Southern History (2012); “The Return of the Native: Innovative Traditions in the Southeast,” in The Old South’s Modern Worlds: Slavery, Region, and Nation in the Age of Progress, edited by L. Diane Barnes, Brian Schoen, and Frank Towers (2011).